pschaus/book_lepl1402/source/part1.rst

 As you can see, you can create subclasses of subclasses.
 Note that the constructor calls the constructor of the superclass and then initializes the new instance variable "magicLevel".

 How can we call the method "getMagicDamage"?
-Can we do this?
+Can we do this:

 .. code-block:: java

     Weapon weapon = new MagicSword("Elven sword", 7, 3);
     System.out.println(weapon.getMagicDamage());

 The answer is no!
-Rule 3 is only applied for methods that are defined in a class and in the superclass.
-This is not the case for "getMagicDamage" because it only exists in "MagicWeapon".
-To call it, you have to convince the compiler that the variable really contains a reference to a MagicWeapon object.
+Rule 3 is only applied to methods that are defined in a class *and* in the superclass.
+This is not the case for "getMagicDamage" because it only exists in "MagicSword".

+In this case, the Java compiler will not accept the call :code:`weapon.getMagicDamage()` because it cannot be 100% sure that the object in the variable "weapon" really has a method "getMagicDamage" (yes, the compiler is stupid).
+To be able to call the method, you have to convince the compiler that the variable contains a reference to a Magic Sword object.
 For example, you could change the type of the variable "weapon":

 .. code-block:: java